Vaimer9/vsh/README.md

 - [ ] Intergration with `git`, `node` and `cargo`
 - [ ] Customization via `.vshrc`
 - [ ] Plugin Support (Yikes!)

+## License

+Licensed under a Mozilla Public License.

+For more information take a look at the license [here](./LICENSE).